I have been an active music producer for over 25 years. During this time, I have

 of the best music the world has never heard!
 A lot of people associate independent music with inferior and that is not true.
 We are

 conditioned to favor the corporate product, while ignoring the richest music in our culture!
-Please take a moment and check out the
+UNFORTUNATELY WJKO ceased operations in March 2019.

 World Festival of Sacred Music